-- 4. Vacancies in provincial berths will be filled by the rugby commissioners with the approval of the ASAA Executive Director.
-Every effort will be made to keep teams from the same zone from meeting in the first games. - 5.
-Rankings for provincials are determined on placement in previous provincial tournaments.
-Consideration is given to the strength of the school and the zone, as well as the current year's record.
-The Commissioners are aware of the different leagues in the province and keep track of the head to head games and tournament placings are taken into consideration, as well as up to date results on games between different schools within different leagues and zones.
-In order to assist the Commissioners in this process, it is requested that teams correspond with commissioners with updates.
+- 3. The host Committee will receive an automatic berth to the Provincial Championship for one boys and one girls team. - 4.
+Vacancies in Provincial berths will be filled by the Rugby Commissioners with the approval of the ASAA Executive Director.
+Every effort will be made to keep teams from the same Zone from meeting in the first games. - 5.
+Rankings for Provincials are determined on placement in previous Provincial Tournaments.
+Consideration is given to the strength of the school and the Zone, as well as the current year's record.
+The Commissioners are aware of the different leagues in the province and keep track of the head to head games and Tournament placings are taken into consideration, as well as up to date results on games between different schools within different leagues and Zones.
+In order to assist the Commissioners in this process, it is requested that teams correspond with the Commissioners with updates.